XX male syndrome: Treatment

-Genital ambiguities, while not necessary to treat for medical reasons, can be treated with hormonal therapy, surgery, or both.
-Since XX male syndrome is variable in its presentation, the specifics of treatment varies widely as well.
+Treatments are generally focused on affirming the gender presentation of affected men, vary to a large degree based on the phenotype of the individual, and may include counselling.
+In some XX males, testosterone therapy may be used to increase virilisation.
+While the vast majority of XX males have typical male external genital development, cases of genital ambiguity may be treated with hormonal therapy, surgery, or both.
 In some cases, gonadal surgery can be performed to remove partial or whole female genitalia.
 This may be followed by plastic and reconstructive surgery to make the individual appear more externally male.
 Conversely, the individual may wish to become more feminine and feminizing genitoplasty can be performed to make the ambiguous genitalia appear more female.
-Hormonal therapy may also aid in making an individual appear more male or female.

-Testosterone

-At puberty, most affected individuals require treatment with the male sex hormone testosterone to induce development of male secondary sex characteristics such as facial hair and deepening of the voice (masculinization).
-Hormone treatment can also help prevent breast enlargement (gynecomastia).
-Adults with this disorder are usually shorter than average for males and are unable to have children (infertile).
+There is no treatment for infertility in XX males – supportive management and alternatives such as sperm donation or adoption are recommended.

 Epidemiology

-As of 2010, only 200 cases have been reported — it is estimated that 1 of every 20,000 to 30,000 males has a 46,XX karyotype.
+It is estimated that 1 of every 20,000 to 30,000 males has a 46,XX karyotype, making it much less common than other related syndromes, such as Klinefelter syndrome.